 If you have more questions about PPA, please feel free to ask in the comment section.

-If you notice any technical or grammatical error or if you have suggestions for improving this article, please let me know.
+If you notice any technical or grammatical errors or if you have suggestions for improving this article, please let me know.